Six Really Old, Old-School Red-Sauce Italian Joints in Metro Denver

 303-455-9852

-Gaetano's underworld history, when the place was run by the Smaldone crime family back in the '40s, is familiar to Denver natives, as is the overhaul by the Breckenridge-Wynkoop group, which purchased the place in 2006.
-There's still plenty of history left in the place (although it's not so much a joint anymore), and it's back in independent hands, since it was purchased by Ron Robinson in 2013.
-Today Gaetano's remains a great neighborhood spot with a swank, Frank Sinatra vibe, and the sauce is a marked improvement from the days of the Smaldones.
+Gaetano's underworld history, when the place was run by the Smaldone crime family back in the ’40s, is familiar to Denver natives, as is the overhaul by the Breckenridge-Wynkoop group, which purchased the place in 2006.
+There's still plenty of history left in the joint (although it's not so much a joint anymore), and it's back in independent hands, having been purchased by Ron Robinson in 2013.
+Today Gaetano's remains a great neighborhood spot with a swank Frank Sinatra vibe, and the sauce is a marked improvement from the days of the Smaldones.

 |